hieuthi/partialspoof-metrics/README.md

-# partialspoof-metrics
+# PartialSpoof Metrics

-This repository dedicated to metrics for partial spoof evaluation
+This repository focus on metrics for partial spoof tasks.

 ## Support metrics
 - Utterance-based EER